A. R. Morlan: Career

 Morlan's first story, "Four Days Before the Snow", was published in 1985.
-More short stories and novels followed, including The Amulet (1991) and Dark Journey (1991).
 Her story "Yet Another Poisoned Apple for the Princess" appeared in a well-reviewed anthology, The Year's Best Fantasy and Horror (1994), alongside works by Neil Gaiman, Ellen Datlow, Geoffrey Landis, and Terri Windling.
+Her gender-bending short story "The Best Lives of Our Years", published in Full Spectrum 4, made the nomination list before the cutoff for the 1993 Tiptree Award and has been taught in college courses as an example of revisionary science fiction.

+Many of Morlan's early stories were set in Ewerton, an imaginary small town in Wisconsin similar to Ladysmith where Morlan attended college and lived.
+Bantam Books saw the potential in this setting and in 1991 Morlan published two novels with them, The Amulet and Dark Journey.
+In addition a novella in the same series was released that year by Pulphouse.

+The novels "confirmed the promise of Morlan's short fiction and demonstrated that — unlike many other writers of finely-crafted short stories — she could extend the sensibility of her work into a sustained narrative crescendo."
+However, Morlan endured a lot of editorial interference from Bantam with Dark Journey along with substantial cuts to the text.
+According to Brian Stableford, "there is no other book quite like Dark Journey.
+Unfortunately, the uniqueness of a tour de force is not much help to a publisher's marketing department."

-Morlan was nominated for a Tiptree Award in 1998, for "The Hetairai Turncoat", published under the pseudonym Karl-Rene Moore.
+Morlan was a finalist for the Tiptree Award in 1998, for "The Hetairai Turncoat", published under the pseudonym Karl-Rene Moore.

 In the 1990s, she worked for the Writer's Digest as an instructor for correspondence courses, but with a changing market brought on by technology, she was dropped by this employer.
 Morlan had "no computer, no Internet, and no cell phone".
 She also did not have a driver's license.
 Describing herself as being "totally computer illiterate", she worked on a typewriter and used carbon paper to produce a duplicate copy of her writings.

 By 2000, Morlan had published 93 works of short fiction.
 Several of her collections were published, such as Smothered Dolls (2006), Ewerton Death Trip (2011), and Homely in the Cradle and Other Stories (2015).
 She used various pen names for her science fiction and horror works, including Renee M. Charles and Ana Rose Morlan, eventually changing her legal name to the latter.
-Her erotica works were published as Renee M. Charles, while her gay erotica publications were under the pseudonym, Karl Rene Moore.
+Her erotica works were published as Renee M. Charles, while her gay erotica publications were under the pseudonym, Karl-Rene Moore.
 Morlan was influenced by Mary Shelley, Ursula K. Le Guin, and Alice Sheldon.